agmcfarland/GeneGrouper/README.md

 We wanted to know whether the catabolic Pdu gene cluster was present in 1,130 *Salmonella enterica*.
 This gene cluster is made up of 23 genes **(Fig. 2)**.
 We expected one copy of the intact Pdu gene cluster per genome.

-<br></br>

 <img src="docs/pdu_gene_cluster.png" alt="Pdu gene cluster figure" width=1000>

-Figure 2.
-Pdu gene cluster architecture. *pduA* is highlighted in red.
+**Figure 2.** Pdu gene cluster architecture. *pduA* is highlighted in red.
 <br></br>

-**Methods**
+#### Methods

 We used GeneGrouper  to search for all occurrences of the *pduA* gene, which is an important component of the Pdu gene cluster.
 We specified that if *pduA* is found, extract all genes 2,000 bp upstream and 18,000 bp downstream of it **(Fig. 2)**.
 This should encompass all 23 Pdu gene cluster genes.

-**Results**
+#### Results

-We had 2,252 *pduA* hits and the region surrounding each *pduA* gene homolog was extracted as defined above.
-GeneGrouper separated all 2,252 regions into five different groups according to their gene content.
-We can see in the output (Fig. 1 D center) that group 0 is composed of 1,120 regions that have the genes we expected to find in the Pdu gene cluster.
-We can also see how dissimilar the gene content is for each member of each group (Fig. 1 D right).
-We can also see how the identity and coverage of each *pduA* gene from each member compares to our query gene **(Fig. 1 D left)**.
+GeneGrouper found 2,252 *pduA* hits and extracted the regiong surrounding each *pduA*.
+All 2,252 regions were binned into five different groups according to their gene content.
+Visual inspection of the output showed (Fig. 1 D center) that group 0 is composed of 1,120 regions that have the genes we expected to find in the Pdu gene cluster.
+The dissimilarity of the gene content for each member of each group was quantified.
+(Fig. 1 D right).
+Additionally, the identity and coverage of each *pduA* seed gene from each member compared to the query *pduA* gene was also quantified **(Fig. 1 D left)**.

 Other groups with different gene architectures from the Pdu gene cluster, but containing a *pduA* gene homolog are also present **(Fig. 1D groups 1-3)**.

-**Conclusions**
+#### Conclusions

 The group 0 boxplot of region dissimilarities **(Fig. 1 D right)** indicate 99% of genomes had a region that almost exactly matched the Pdu gene cluster, with gene content differences ranging between 0-0.25, with a median of 0.
 We can conclude that the Pdu gene cluster is a core component of most *S. enterica* genomes, and that some of these Pdu gene clusters are undergoing gene/gain loss.
 [We explore the implications of these results in our publication pre-print](https://doi.org/10.1101/2021.05.27.446007).